WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 [147.4724 - Mods]: SkaldsVigor: Skald's Vigor: 12:11:46.7940000 vs 12:11:42.2940000
 ```

+> ![TIP]
+> Make sure to disable ILStrip or add your patch to the Entry Points in your .csproj file.
+I recommend disabling ILStrip for Debug builds.

 A few things are wrong:

 1. UpdateNextEvent(1) should trigger Skald's Vigor, but if it did trigger then the next tick time of UpdateNextEvent(2) should be `12:11:46.794`.